arangodb/docs/3.8/programs-foxx-cli-details.md

 ArangoDB you can create a file called `.foxxignore` in the root directory of your service.
 Each line should specify one pattern you wish to ignore:

-* Patterns starting with `!` will be treated as an explicit whitelist.
+* Patterns starting with `!` will be treated as an explicit allowlist.
 Paths matching these patterns will not be ignored even if they would match any of the other patterns.